Hey! This thing is still a Work in Progress. Files, instructions, and other stuff might change!

 Version 2 is on shapeways but and fully printable in one piece!

 Edit, personalize, or revise this ThingTools and Utilities

 Anthromod Mk1 Hand by Anthromod is licensed under the Creative Commons - Attribution - Non-Commercial license.

-We're sure Anthromod would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Anthromod would love to see what you've printed.
+Please document your print and share a Make with the community.